Learn how to fetch and monitor user positions on Aave v4.

 User position data provides comprehensive information about a user's lending and borrowing activity on a specific spoke, including:

-Identification: id, user, spoke
+Identification: id, user, spoke, creation timestamp

 Position balances: supplied amounts, collateral amounts, debt amounts, net balances

-Risk metrics: health factor, risk premium
+Risk metrics: health factor, user risk premium breakdown, liquidation price, borrowing power

 Performance data: net balance percentage changes over time